davidgf/design-patterns-in-ruby/adapter.md

 We want an object talk to some other object but their interfaces don't match.

 ## Solution
-We simply wrap the **adaptee** with our new **adapter** class.
+We simply wrap the **adapter** with our new **adapter** class.
 This class implements an interface that the invoker understands, although all the work is performed by the adapted object.

 ## Example
 Let's think of a class that takes two open files (a reader and a writer) and encrypts a file.